Marian Zazeela: Career

-Shortly after graduation, she relocated to New York City where she provided stage design for LeRoi Jones / Amiri Baraka's The System of Dante's Hell and acted and modeled for Jack Smith (appearing in his film Flaming Creatures and photography book The Beautiful Book), before being introduced in 1962 to composer La Monte Young, with whom she was associated ever afterwards.
+Shortly after graduation, she relocated to New York City where she provided stage design for LeRoi Jones / Amiri Baraka's "Dante" (from The System of Dante's Hell, staged at New York Poets Theatre from October 29-30, 1961) and modeled for Jack Smith's photographs between fall 1961 and summer 1962 (appearing in his photography book The Beautiful Book and film Flaming Creatures), before being introduced in 1962 to composer La Monte Young, with whom she was associated ever afterwards.

 During a period of rapid growth in the early 1960s, Zazeela not only joined Young's musical group Theatre of Eternal Music as vocalist (which also included, at various times photographer Billy Name, minimalist musician Terry Riley, musician John Cale, video artist and musician Tony Conrad, and poet and musician Angus MacLise), but also produced for them light shows (among the earliest in the form) which may have inspired Andy Warhol and were contemporaneous to the early work of better-known light-artist Dan Flavin.
 This work derived from her earlier - more expressionistic - calligraphic canvases and drawings, now taking on a psychedelic aspect by mostly using slides of still images and colored gels blended in exceedingly slow dissolves from one to the next creating optical effects associated with Op Art.
 In 1965, she titled this body of work the Ornamental Lightyears Tracery, and it was subsequently presented at the Museum of Modern Art, Albright-Knox Art Gallery, Fondation Maeght, Moderna Museet, The Metropolitan Museum of Art, Documenta 5, Haus der Kunst, MELA Foundation, and Dia Art Foundation; among other galleries and museum venues.
 In 1964, she was the subject of one of Andy Warhol's Screen Test films.